Los Angeles records nearly 400 mudslides during storm that has drenched Southern California

 “This has truly been a historic storm for Los Angeles,” Ariel Cohen, a meteorologist at the National Weather Service's Los Angeles-area bureau, told reporters, noting that the city had just recorded its third-wettest two-day stretch since recordkeeping began in the 1870s.

-Between 6 and 12 inches (15.2 and 30.5 centimeters) of rain has fallen over the city and saturated the ground, which can increase the risk of landslides long after a storm passes, officials said.
+Between 6 and 12 inches (15.2 and 30.5 centimeters) of rain has fallen over Los Angeles and saturated the ground, which can increase the risk of landslides long after a storm passes, officials said.

-An evacuation order remained in place for some residents in a Los Angeles canyon area that was scarred by a 2022 fire.
+An evacuation order was issued for a Los Angeles canyon area that was scarred by a 2022 fire.
 Scarring from fires contributed to a tragic 2018 mudslide in Montecito, near Santa Barbara, that destroyed 130 homes and killed 23 people, making it one of the deadliest in California history.

 Crews rescued people from swift-moving water in various parts of Southern California, including 16 people and five cats in Los Angeles County alone, authorities said.
 About an hour’s drive east in San Bernardino, two homeless people were rescued Monday after spending the night on a small island in the Santa Ana River, and three others were helped after they climbed into a tree above raging floodwaters that submerged their vehicle.